JiggyDancer/OneTrainer/README.md

 # My Edits

--   Made edits to the way loss rate is calculated for cosine schedulers.
+-   Made edits to the way loss rate is calculated for cosine schedulers
--   Uses uv as package manager.
+-   Uses uv as package manager

 # OneTrainer